chrsigg/nscancor/README.md

 An R package for non-negative and sparse canonical correlation analysis (CCA).

-CCA is a method for finding associations between two paired data sets.
+CCA is a method for finding associations between paired data sets.
-For example, a health study might record gene expression levels and a number of physiological parameters for a patient cohort.
+For example, a health study might record the gene expression levels and a number of physiological parameters for a patient cohort.
 If one conjectures that the cause for the physiological symptoms has a genetic component, one could expect to find a correlation between the